mynl/aggregate/doc/1_Getting_Started.rst

 Numbers and Units
 ==================

-You can chose your own units.
+You can choose your own units.
 The examples include numbers interpreted in ones, thousands, and millions.
 Amounts are broadly calibrated to make sense in USD, EUR, and GBP.

 ``aggregate`` Hello World
 ==========================